rayzr522/JSONMessage/README.md

-tooltip(JSONMessage) | HoverEvent: shows the given JSON as text (works just like the rest of this system) achievement(String) | HoverEvent: shows an achievement with the given ID then(String) | Adds another part to the message toJSON() | Converts the JSONMessage to a `JsonObject` (Google's Gson library, comes with Bukkit) toString() | Converts the JSONMessage to a String, useable in things like `/tellraw`.
+tooltip(JSONMessage) | HoverEvent: shows the given JSON as text (works just like the rest of this system) achievement(String) | HoverEvent: shows an achievement with the given ID then(String) | Adds another part to the message bar(int) | Creates a horizontal divider bar of the given length bar() | Creates a horizontal divider bar 53 characters long.
+This is perfect for the default chat window width toJSON() | Converts the JSONMessage to a `JsonObject` (Google's Gson library, comes with Bukkit) toString() | Converts the JSONMessage to a String, useable in things like `/tellraw`.
 This is an alias of `toJSON().toString()`